Just dare us to keep collecting reasons for you to love Santa Fe. We’ll do it!

 Amid the towering Sangre de Cristo Mountains to the east, the Rio Grande Valley to the south and west, and the Jemez Mountains for your sunsets, enthusiasts can often ski, bike, hike, fish, and paddle, all in the same week.
 From the mountain slopes of Ski Santa Fe to the foothill trails of Santa Fe’s Dale Ball Trail system and the waterways of Northern New Mexico, there is an abundance of beautiful terrain, access to which can be just minutes from the historic Plaza.
 Check out our Foothill Trails Map for some guidance.

-Since 1957, newcomers and opera lovers alike return each year for world-class productions by one of America's premier opera festivals.
+Find something to groove to most every night of the week!
+Venues range from club scenes to intimate hotel bars to more grandiose spots like the Santa Fe Opera, the Lensic Performing Arts Center, and SITE Santa Fe.
+June–August, Lensic 360 presents the Santa Fe Summer Scene—free, live music and family-friendly movies!
+And since 1957, newcomers and opera lovers alike return each year for world-class productions by one of America's premier opera festivals.
 Revel in extraordinary performances by international operatic superstars under a dazzling Santa Fe summer sky.
 Set in a peaceful and rugged high desert landscape, the venue is an architectural wonder and there’s not a bad seat in the house.
-Now in its 68th season, some 2,000 performances of nearly 180 operas by 90 composers, including 18 world premieres, 45 American premieres later, the 2025 season features five operas: La Bohème, The Marriage of Figaro, Rigoletto, The Turn of the Screw, Die Walküre.
+Now in its 69th season, some 2,000 performances of nearly 180 operas by 90 composers, including 18 world premieres, 45 American premieres later, the 2026 season features five operas: the first American premier of Lili Elbe, plus Madama Butterfly, The Magic Flute, Eugene Onegin, and Rodelinda La Bohème,

 14. Home of the Original Meow Wolf